Underground (1995 film)

 The film uses the epic story of two friends to portray a Yugoslav history from the beginning of World War II until the beginning of the Yugoslav Wars.
 It is an international co-production with companies from Yugoslavia (Serbia), France, Germany, Czech Republic and Hungary.
-The theatrical version is 163 minutes.
+The theatrical version is 163 minutes long.
 Kusturica stated in interviews that his original version ran for over five hours, and that co-producers forced edits.

-Underground received critical acclaim, and won the Palme d'Or at the 1995 Cannes Film Festival.
+Underground received widespread critical acclaim, and won the Palme d'Or at the 1995 Cannes Film Festival.
 It was Kusturica's second win following When Father Was Away on Business (1985).
 It went on to win other honours.

 Plot

-In the early morning of 6 April 1941 in Belgrade, the capital of the Kingdom of Yugoslavia, two roguish bon vivants Petar Popara, nicknamed Crni (Blacky) and Marko Dren are heading home.
+On the morning of 6 April 1941 in Belgrade, the capital of the Kingdom of Yugoslavia, two bon vivants, Petar Popara, nicknamed Crni (Blacky) and Marko Dren, head home.
 They pass through Kalemegdan and shout salutes to Marko's brother Ivan, an animal keeper in the Belgrade Zoo.
-Marko lets Blacky's pregnant wife Vera know that they enrolled Blacky in the Communist Party (KPJ).
+Marko lets Blacky's pregnant wife Vera know that they have enrolled Blacky in the Communist Party (KPJ).

 Part One: War

-Later, the hungover Blacky is eating breakfast while pregnant Vera complains about his supposed affair with a theatre actress.
-Suddenly, the roar of the planes is heard, and German bombs begin falling on Belgrade.
-After the air raid is over, Blacky goes out against the wishes of his wife and inspects the devastated city.
-Encountering building ruins and escaped wild animals from the zoo, he also runs into disconsolate Ivan carrying a baby chimp named Soni.
-The Royal Yugoslav Army's resistance is quickly broken, and German troops soon occupy and dismember the entire Kingdom.
+The hungover Blacky eats breakfast while Vera complains about his supposed affair with a theatre actress.
+After the roar of the planes is heard, German bombs begin falling on Belgrade.
+After the air raid is over, Blacky goes out against Vera's wishes and inspects the devastated city.
+Encountering ruins and escaped animals from the zoo, he also runs into disconsolate Ivan carrying Soni, a baby chimp.
+The Royal Yugoslav Army's resistance is broken, and German troops occupy and dismember the Kingdom.
 Blacky starts operating clandestinely as a communist activist along with Marko and others.
-Blacky occasionally visits his mistress Natalija Zovkov who has been assigned to a special actors' labour brigade that is helping the city's rebuilding effort under German occupational control.
-An acclaimed, pampered, and celebrated actress in the National Theatre, Natalija has caught the eye of a high-ranking German officer named Franz.
+Blacky occasionally visits his mistress Natalija Zovkov who has been assigned to a special actors' labour brigade that is helping the city's rebuilding effort under German occupation.
+A celebrated actress in the National Theatre, Natalija has caught the eye of Franz, a high-ranking German officer.

 Marko has set up a weapons stash in the cellar of his grandfather's house.
-Following their interception of a large trainload of weapons, Marko and Blacky are identified as dangerous bandits in German radio bulletins.
-While Blacky is off hiding in the woods as Germans are intensifying door-to-door raids in the city, Marko takes Vera, Ivan and many others into the cellar to hide.
-Vera is due and gives birth to a baby boy, who she names Jovan before dying.
+Following their interception of a trainload of weapons, Marko and Blacky are identified as dangerous bandits in German radio bulletins.
+While Blacky hides in the woods as Germans intensify door-to-door raids, Marko takes Vera, Ivan and others into the cellar to hide.
+Vera gives birth to a baby boy, who she names Jovan before dying.